codr7/gfoo/README.md

 ```

 ### bindings
-Bindings come in two flavors, compile time and runtime.
+Bindings come in two flavors, runtime and compile time.

 Identifiers may be bound to values at runtime in the current scope using `let:`.
 ```